henry2004y/KeyNotes/contents/stability.md

 KeyNotes.plot_balloon()
 ```

-### Tearing Mode
+### Tearing Mode {#sec:tearing}

 ```jl
 KeyNotes.plot_tearing()
 ```

-Tearing mode is closely related to magnetic reconnection.
+Tearing mode is closely related to magnetic reconnection (@sec:reconnection).
 The reconnection process is very important because it is one of the main way of burst energy transformation.
+It is known that in collisionless systems current sheets are unstable against tearing instability, a process where the current tends to collapse into filaments.
+The tearing instability produces magnetic islands that then interact and merge together giving rise to a nonlinear instability phase, where the reconnection process is enhanced.
 See [@bellan2008fundamentals] P413 for more.

 __Linear Tearing Mode__